zyx303/SD-Lora-CL/README.md

 @article{wu2025SDLoRA,
-  title={SD-LoRA: Scalable Decoupled Low-Rank Adaptation for Class Incremental Learning}, author={Wu, Yichen and Piao, Hongming and Huang, Long-Kai and Wang, Renzhen and Li, Wanhua and Pfister, Hanspeter and Meng, Deyu and Ma, Kede and Wei, Ying}, journal={The Thirteenth International conference on learning representations}, year={2025}
+  title={SD-LoRA: Scalable Decoupled Low-Rank Adaptation for Class Incremental Learning}, author={Wu, Yichen and Piao, Hongming and Huang, Long-Kai and Wang, Renzhen and Li, Wanhua and Pfister, Hanspeter and Meng, Deyu and Ma, Kede and Wei, Ying}, journal={The Thirteenth International Conference on Learning Representations}, year={2025}
 }
 ```